Esri/arcgis-maps-sdk-java-samples/raster/apply-mosaic-rule-to-rasters/README.md

 ## How it works

-1. Create an `AGSImageServiceRaster` using the service's URL.
+1. Create an `ImageServiceRaster` using the service's URL.
-2. Create an `AGSMosaicRule` object and set it to the `mosaicRule` property of the image service raster, if it does not specify a mosaic rule.
+2. Create a `MosaicRule` object and set it to the image service raster using `setMosaicRule(mosaicRule)`, if it does not specify a mosaic rule.
-3. Create an `AGSRasterLayer` from the image service raster and add it to the map.
+3. Create a `RasterLayer` from the image service raster and add it to the map.
 4. Set the `mosaicMethod`, `mosaicOperation` and other properties of the mosaic rule object accordingly to specify the rule on the raster dataset.

 ## Relevant API

-* AGSImageServiceRaster
+* ImageServiceRaster
-* AGSMosaicMethod
+* MosaicMethod
-* AGSMosaicOperation
+* MosaicOperation
-* AGSMosaicRule
+* MosaicRule

 ## About the data

-This sample uses a [raster image service](not-decided-yet) hosted on *ArcGIS Online* that shows aerial images of Amberg, Germany.
+This sample uses a [raster image service](https://sampleserver7.arcgisonline.com/server/rest/services/amberg_germany/ImageServer) hosted on *ArcGIS Online* that shows aerial images of Amberg, Germany.

 ## Additional information